 College-bound students at UBEOC attend college survival skill workshops, concentrate on their classroom studies, tour area colleges, and get opportunities to shadow college courses as they prepare themselves to someday enroll in college.
 Here, we are showing you in pictures how our students are readying themselves for college.

 UBEOC students who go on to college have very interesting stories to tell about what inspired them to enter or return to college.
 Their stories of persistence and belief that they will become college students are stories that will encourage you and make you think that you can do what they have done, too.
 Here, we are telling their success stories.
-Contact UBEOC College Connections and we may be telling your story next.
+Send UBEOC College Connections an email at firstname.lastname@example.org and we’ll contact you to obtain your story and we may be telling your story next.

-Our Selfie Gallery gives former students a way to stay connected with UBEOC and to show current college-bound UBEOC students what they can get involved in and experience once they are the next students to arrive on campus.
-If you have a picture for us… send it in!
-You may the next face we showcase.
+Our Selfie Gallery gives former students a way to stay connected with UBEOC and to show our current college-bound students what they can get involved in and experience once they are the next students to arrive on campus.
+If you have a picture for us... send it into email@example.com may the next face we showcase.”